VideoVerses/VideoTuna/README.md

 |T2I|Flux-dev|`poetry run inference-flux-dev`|1|768x1360|238.1|1.18|
 |T2I|Flux-schnell|`poetry run inference-flux-schnell`|1|768x1360|5.4|1.20|

+**Flux-dev:** Trained using guidance distillation, it requires 40 to 50 steps to generate high-quality images.

+**Flux-schnell:** Trained using latent adversarial diffusion distillation, it can generate high-quality images in only 1 to 4 steps.
 ### 4. Finetune T2V models
 #### 4.1 Prepare dataset
 Please follow the [docs/datasets.md](docs/datasets.md) to try provided toydataset or build your own datasets.